KevinBatdorf/tailwind-custom-cdn/README.md

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/KevinBatdorf/tailwind-custom-cdn?label=version&style=flat-square)

 ## How it works
-1. Submit a Pull Request with a only a single, standard Tailwind CSS config file placed inside the `configs/` directory.
+1. Submit a Pull Request with a single, standard Tailwind CSS config file placed inside the `configs/` directory.
-2. If all goes well, The PR will auto merge and a Release will be created.
+2. If all goes well, The Pull Request will automatically merge into master, and a release will be created.
-3. Every time there is a new release from Tailwind CSS, a new build will be created
+3. Every time there is a new release from Tailwind CSS, a new build will be created.

 ## How to use
 The system will auto release on any push to master.
 After a few minutes, you should be able to use your script in the following way: